We break down the definition of data security and what it means for your company.

 - Who needs to have access to what data?

 - How much time and effort can your internal team expend on security?

 - Encryption is one of the best tools that we have to keep data safe, but it isn't a monolith.
-You can't just decide to encrypt all your data and call it a day — that's not exactly how it works.
+You can't just decide to encrypt all of your data and call it a day — that's not exactly how it works.
 Often, software tools that you use for your business will have some sort of encryption offered, and that's a great place to start.
-Your information backup service, for example, should be able to encrypt that data for you.
+Your information-backup service, for example, should be able to encrypt that data for you.
 You should also make sure you encrypt transmissions to add another layer of security onto any information you send.

 Think of encryption as taking your plain data and turning it into a secret code that only you can make heads or tails of — not the bad guys.
 We don't recommend using historical documents as keys to encryption, though.

 - Be prepared for the mobile workforce.
 As mobile devices take over the workplace, your security threats grow.
 You need a mobile security plan to keep everyone in line.
 This should include an enforced protocol for employees, like staying off public Wi-Fi on work devices and having a company-mandated antivirus on mobile devices.

 - Protect user data at the source.
 When customers and employees log in for the first time (or repeated times), you can verify and secure their information with secure authentication practices like social login.
 This not only simplifies the process and reduces the risk of churn, but it also helps organize all of this sensitive data in a single location instead of in multiple databases and spreadsheets that can easily be lost.

 - Test how good your system is.
 The best defense is a good offense, and the best offense in secure data recovery is working to ensure you don't lose your data in the first place.
 Either create an internal team to stress-test your system, or find someone outside your company to do it, but don't leave your security to chance.